meetjestad/mjs_firmware/README.md

 --------
 The hardware that this sketch is intended to run on is documented at https://github.com/meetjestad/mjs_pcb.
-This sketch expects a node id and encryption keys to be preprogrammed into EEPROM, see https://github.com/meetjestad/mjs_programmer for the tool that is used for this.
+This sketch expects a node id and encryption keys to be preprogrammed into EEPROM (original board) or Flash (MJS2020 board), see https://github.com/meetjestad/mjs_programmer (original board) or https://github.com/meetjestad/mjs_bootstrap (MJS2020 board) for the tool that is used for this.
 All microcontrollers used in the workshops of the Meetjestad project, are already preprogrammed and labeled with their identifier.

 History of changes
 ------------------